m3y54m/Embedded-Engineering-Roadmap/README.md

 In the embedded industry, all job roles require some soft skills, which cannot be acquired solely through reading or watching videos.
 Soft skills are developed through communication with others and facing various work challenges.
 Improving soft skills is not a one-size-fits-all approach.
 It will vary based on one's individual traits and requires self-awareness of your strengths and areas for growth.
 Enhancing these skills takes time and effort.

+> [!NOTE]
-**Remember that the importance of individual software and hardware skills can differ depending on the specific needs of the company or role.**
+> **Remember that the importance of individual software and hardware skills can differ depending on the specific requirements of the company and the job role.**

 ![Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap/releases/latest/download/Embedded-Engineering-Roadmap.png)